Last updated on January 22nd, 2026 at 01:40 am

 - Game Changers:

-– Having a great brand name changes the game.
-You can’t do much here you are where you are.
-But its something to keep in mind while you look for your next gig.
+– Having a well recognized brand name company will change the game.
+You can’t do much here – you are where you are.
+But its something to keep in mind while you look for your next gig as it will help you leapfron in your career.

 – Ensure the most relevant bullets are up on the top in each job section.
-It’s likely only the top three bullets are going to be read.
+It’s likely only the top 2-3 bullets are going to be read for each role.

 – Titles: One of the most understated things.
 Ensure all the titles on your resume are in line with industry standards.
 When we screen, we are ideally looking for people with a TPM title.
 IT Project Manager is passable, but we are definitely not looking for ScrumMasters.
 Yes, it’s a catch-22 situation.
 A short way to combat this is to try upping your responsibilities in your existing role.